fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Data Annotation logic slightly changed to account for adducts and calculate adduct masses on the databases chosen and match them to the dataset masses.
 Added arg for possiblity to only select the candidates with the lowest ppm deviation to a peak
 - Minor improvements and changes to accomodate new data annotation in `duplicate_disambiguator` and `individually_merging` functions.
 - Minor change in supervised analysis related function with the arg `regres` or `regression`.
+- Added explanation for maximum number of components to choose in PLS-DA.
 - XGBoost will now be skipped by default for binary classifications.
 - In 2-Class Univariate Analysis, change to calculate the minimum number of samples to filter the subset of data by the `total_samples` method when using a more than 2-Class dataset.
 - Added multi-class univariate statisical analysis (ANOVA and Kruskal-Wallis test).